-QRS complexes with a continuously turning heart axis, giving the impression that they "rotate" on the isoelectric line.
+- QRS complexes with a continuously turning heart axis, giving the impression that they "rotate" on the isoelectric line.

 - It is usually initiated by a premature ventricular complex.

-  - In the complexes prior to or after the torsade de pointes a long QT interval is observed.
+- In the complexes prior to or after the torsades de pointes a long QT interval is observed.

-  It is important to perform a 12-lead electrocardiogram for diagnosis, because in some isolated derivation monomorphic VT morphology can be observed, while in others it will have the typical torsade de pointes pattern.
+It is important to perform a 12-lead electrocardiogram for diagnosis, because in some isolated lead can be observed as a monomorphic VT, while in others it will have the typical torsades de pointes pattern.

-  Polymorphic ventricular tachycardia with morphology similar to torsade de pointes but with normal QT interval should not be included in this definition.
+Polymorphic ventricular tachycardia with morphology similar to torsades de pointes but with normal QT interval should not be included in this definition.

 Bidirectional Ventricular Tachycardia

 It is a very rare polymorphic ventricular tachycardia, which is associated with digitalis intoxication.

 On the electrocardiogram, it is observed by the presence of a wide QRS complex tachycardia with an alternating shift in axis from one beat to another.

 - 1. Benito B, Josephson ME.
 Ventricular Tachycardia in Coronary Artery Disease.
 Rev Esp Cardiol.
 2012;65:939-55. doi: 10.1016/j.rec.2012.03.022